-SpiderOak ONE is a online backup service built around privacy and strong encryption.
-One of the service’s design goals was not having access to or even knowing anything about about their customers’ backed up files.
+SpiderOak ONE is an online backup service built around privacy and strong encryption.
+One of the service’s design goals was not having access to or even knowing anything about their customers’ backed up files.
 This product philosophy makes SpiderOak ONE an interesting contender for computer backup, but their philosophy comes with a fair bit of added complexity that their design doesn’t make up for.

 SpiderOak sells their subscription backup services by gigabyte quotas.
 You can install their SpiderOak ONE client on as many computers you like, and they all share the same subscription and data quota.
 This sets ONE apart from many competing backup services who all charge per-computer rather than assign users a storage quota.
 Their price model is something which makes SpiderOak ONE appealing to users with smaller storage needs and multiple devices.
 However, the client software doesn’t make it easy to manage your quota.